yasirshahzad/design-patterns/README.md

 ## Categories of Design Patterns

 Design patterns are grouped into three main categories based on what they solve and how they help in structuring your code.
-Here’s a breakdown with simple explanations and examples:
+Here's a breakdown with simple explanations and examples:

 ### 1. **Creational Patterns**